zchee/neovim-wiki/Related-projects.md

+### Read this

-*If you are working on a Neovim-related project, include it below!*
+1. If you are working on a Neovim-related project, include it below!
+1. Keep it sorted alphabetically, ingoring case.
+Unsorted entries will be removed from time to time!

-**Note:** The projects below might be experimental and not ready for end users.
+1. Disclaimer: The projects below might be experimental and not ready for end users.

-### GUI projects
+### GUI

 | Platform         | Project                                                                 |
 |------------------|-------------------------------------------------------------------------|